ankit/stylebot/README.md

 ## Browser support

-Stylebot is only supported on Google Chrome.
+Stylebot is currently only supported on Google Chrome.

 ## License